-It is very useful for us to make a study on diverse organisms and learn about them.
-We can exploit this knowledge of various species of plants, animals and other organisms.
+It is very useful for us to study diverse organisms and learn about them.
+We can exploit this knowledge of various species of plants, animals, and other organisms.
 It is thus necessary to make accurate studies about them.
 This accurate classification demands rigorous hard work.
-The first step is the collecting of specimens, storing them and then making studies on them.
-The taxonomic studies help in
+The first step is the collecting of specimens, storing them, and then making studies on them.
+The taxonomic studies help in the following things:

 Studying different living organisms.